fiap-soat-sst/sst-k8s-terraform/README.md

 ```

 ### Fill the envs:
-check out the env.auto.tfvars.sample and fill it with your environments variables
+check out the env.auto.tfvars.sample and fill it with your environment variables

 ### Run init:
 ``` bash